MJFF-ResearchCommunity/.github/profile/README.md

 ## Who is the community for?

-The DCoP is currently in a pilot phase.
-Ultimately, the DCoP will be accessible to anyone with an interest in Parkinson's Disease datasets.
 Community participants will not be required to have pre-existing access to data, a specific technical background, or MJFF research funding, nor would participation be restricted to a specific data set or type.
 A neurologist from New York is as valued as a biostatistician from Beijing or a geneticist from Ghana.

 ## What might DCoP members achieve together?